lseman/baldes/README.md

 </table>

-The algorithm is based on the approach presented in the paper:
+The algorithm is based on state-of-the-art RCESPP techniques, including interior point stabilization, limited memory subset row cuts and the so called bucket graph labelling.
-**A Bucket Graph Based Labeling Algorithm for Vehicle Routing** by Sadykov et al.

 ## 📝 Overview